ELELAB/mavisp_accessory_tools/tools/alphafill_cofactor_survey/README.md

 | `Uniprot AC`     | `cofactor1 cofactor2  ` |
 | `P00325`         | `ACN APR CHD CNH CO`    |

 Finally, a txt file is provided with a list of unique heteroatoms found for all proteins in the input file.

+The second function of the script outputs a csv file that contains the ligands identified in contacts with the protein.
+The second function is only active id a PDB file is provided (see below)

 ## **Requirements**
 module load python/3.10/modulefile